 - Revision to Inmate Classification System.
-According to the Preliminary Mayor's Management Report (PMMR), "DOC is undertaking a review and revision of its security classification system with assistance from the National Institute of Corrections.
-DOHMH is developing a classification instrument and both departments are together revamping the operation of their mental observation housing units."
-The Current classification system is outdated and has too many specialized housing units which require increased staffing and increased costs.
-Population management and staffing efficiencies can only be achieved once the classification system has been revised (see page 15). - Population Management Efficiencies.
+According to the Preliminary Mayor's Management Report (PMMR), "DOC was undertaking a review and revision of its security classification system with assistance from the National Institute of Corrections.
+DOHMH was also developing a classification instrument and both departments were together revamping the operation of their mental observation housing units."
+The current classification system is outdated and has too many specialized housing units which require increased staffing and increased costs.
+Population management and staffing efficiencies can only be achieved once the classification system has been revised (see page 10). - Population Management Efficiencies.
 The Department of Correction is planning to achieve population management efficiencies through the consolidation of inmate housing.
-The January Plan includes three Program to Eliminate the Gap (PEG) proposals to improve inmate housing.
-If implemented in Fiscal 2011, these efficiencies would allow DOC to reduce its uniform headcount by 162 positions and generate savings of approximately \$15 million annually (see page 9 and 10). - Staffing Efficiencies.
+Together, the January and Executive Plans include five Program to Eliminate the Gap (PEG) proposals to improve inmate housing.
+If implemented in Fiscal 2011, these efficiencies would allow DOC to reduce its uniform headcount by 185 positions and generate savings of approximately \$15.7 million annually (see page 9 and 10). - Staffing Efficiencies.
 The Department of Correction is planning to achieve staffing efficiencies by streamlining the functions of its uniform employees within its Jail Operations and Rikers Island Operations and Security program areas.
-The January Plan includes four PEG proposals to eliminate and/or reduce uniform positions within the Department's headquarters, jail, support command and Court units.
-If implemented in Fiscal 2011, these staffing and operational efficiencies would allow DOC to reduce its uniform headcount by 303 positions and generate savings of approximately \$20 million annually (see page 10 and 16).

-• Leasing Beds to the Federal Government.
-The January Plan contains a PEG proposal to have DOC house 300 federal inmates annually beginning in Fiscal 2010.
-This proposal if implemented will allow DOC to reduce its City funded budget by \$3.6 million in Fiscal 2010 increasing to \$16.4 million in Fiscal 2011.
-While this is the first time federal inmates will be housed at DOC, the leasing of beds to other jurisdictions is not new.
-Over the past several years, the Department has also leased beds to Suffolk County (see page 11).
+Together, the January and Executive Plans include seven PEG proposals to eliminate and/or reduce uniform positions within the Department's headquarters, jail, support command and Court units.
+If implemented in Fiscal 2011, these staffing and operational efficiencies would allow DOC to reduce its uniform headcount by 471 positions and generate savings of approximately \$30 million annually (see page 10 and 11). - Leasing Beds to Other Jurisdictions.
+The January Plan contained a PEG proposal to have DOC house 300 inmates from other jurisdictions annually beginning in Fiscal 2010.
+This proposal, if implemented would allow DOC to reduce its City funded budget by \$3.6 million in Fiscal 2010, increasing to \$16.4 million in Fiscal 2011.
+As recently as May 26, 2010, the Department had not reached an agreement with any jurisdiction to house inmates.
+The original savings, however, are still projected (see page 12).